sameer614614/numberlookup.web.app/README.md

-# numberlookup on Firebase
+# CallerID on Firebase

-This repository contains the Firebase-first rewrite of the numberlookup platform.
+This repository contains the Firebase-first rewrite of the CallerID platform.
 It mirrors the public features of the original VPS deployment—phone number intelligence and a Markdown-powered blog—while replacing the infrastructure with Firebase Hosting, Cloud Functions, Firestore, the Realtime Database, and Cloud Storage.